Marking `Biafra day’ paralyses Onitsha - Nigeria Today

 “Until the needful is done, we will not relent.

-“We want Biafra because the resources of our land have been confiscated with military might to develop other areas while we are left to wallow in state of dispair”, Iloh said.
+“We want Biafra because the resources of our land have been confiscated with military might to develop other areas while we are left to wallow in a state of despair,” Iloh said.

-The post Marking `Biafra day’ paralyses Onitsha appeared first on Vanguard News.
+The post Marking `Biafra day’ paralyses Onitsha appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share